princejoogie/mason-formatter.nvim/README.md

 `mason-formatter` bridges `mason.nvim` with the `formatter.nvim` plugin - making it easier to use both plugins together.

+> 🚧 not ready for use, under dev

 # Requirements

 -   neovim `>= 0.7.0`